 Before cleaning the cooktop, be sure the controls are turned to OFF and the cooktop is cool.
-The glass surface could be hot from contact with hot cookware, and burns may occur if the glass surface is touched before it has cooled sufficiently.
+The glass surface could be hot and burns may occur if the glass surface is touched before it has cooled sufficiently.

 For light to moderate soil: